Using WordPress is great because of the endless options available when choosing amongst The Best Free WordPress Themes

 Having a website that isn’t responsive will hurt you in several categories:

 - If your an E-commerce site your products failing to display properly can devastate your conversion rate.

-- Your Keywords you’re ranking in wont be at the top of search results.
+- The keywords you rank for will not be at the top of search results.

 Getting Paid?
 Get A Woocommerce Compatible Theme!

-If you’re domain’s not going to be selling anything, then you don’t have to worry about factoring a payment gateway.
-However WordPress sites requiring a payment gateway, make sure the theme is compatible with Woocommerce.
+If your domain’s not going to be selling anything, then you don’t have to worry about factoring a payment gateway.
+However, WordPress sites requiring a payment gateway, make sure the theme is compatible with Woocommerce.
 Woocommerce can be one of the most painful parts of the page development process!
-Therefore, you don’t need any more additional snags to hem you up when trying to get through boring shit like taxanomes!
+Therefore, you don’t need any more additional snags to hem you up when trying to get through boring shit like taxonomies!

 Furthermore, choosing Woocomerce compatible templates will smooth the development process with The Best Free WordPress Themes.

 Identifying Good Spots To Dumpster Dive For Themes.